Ritchie Humphreys: Hartlepool United

-For the 2006–07 season, Danny Wilson was appointed the new manager, Wilson had previously managed Humphreys at Sheffield Wednesday.
+For the 2006–07 season, Danny Wilson was appointed the new manager; Wilson had previously managed Humphreys at Sheffield Wednesday.
 On 22 August 2006, Humphreys was dropped for Hartlepool's match against Hereford United.
 After making 230 consecutive appearances, this was the first time Humphreys had not played since October 2001.
 Shortly after that match, Humphreys joined Port Vale on a month's loan.
 This was the third time that Danny Wilson had loaned Humphreys out during his career, the only times Humphreys had ever been loaned out.
 Port Vale tried to extend Humphreys' loan deal by at least another month, but Hartlepool refused and Humphreys returned.
 Humphreys later stated that he had no intentions of leaving Hartlepool.

-After a bad start to the season, Hartlepool were struggling near the lower reaches of the table.
+After a bad start to the season, Hartlepool struggled near the table's lower reaches.
 However, this changed against Accrington Stanley when Humphreys scored a spectacular last-minute winner.
 This sent Hartlepool on 23-match unbeaten streak.
 During that streak, Humphreys scored another spectacular goal against Walsall to give Hartlepool the lead in a victory that sent them into second place.
 Hartlepool would remain in the top two for the remainder of the season and secured promotion, narrowly missing out on the title.
 Humphreys performances earned him a place in the League Two PFA Team of the Year.
 Humphreys was also awarded the Monkey Business Achievement Award for this contribution to the season, and later had a street in Hartlepool named after him.
 However, these awards proved small in comparison to when Humphreys was honoured by the Queen for making a "significant contribution to local and national life" earlier on in the season.

 At the end of the 2007–08 season, Humphreys was voted Player of the Year, Player of the 2000s and Hartlepool United's Player of the Century.
-He continued to be a key player in 2008–09, making a total of 54 appearances.
+He continued to be a key player in 2008–09, making 54 appearances.
 He was a regular in the 2009–10 season, missing just nine matches as a central midfielder.
 On 26 February 2011, Humphreys replaced Joe Gamble after 82 minutes to make his 473rd appearance for Pools.
 This broke the record previously held by Watty Moore for over half a century.
 Over the course of the 2010–11 season he played 29 matches.
 On 2 August 2011, Humphreys was given a testimonial match against Premier League Sunderland to mark his ten years at Hartlepool United.
 Sunderland won 3–1, though the 5,757 fans present at the Victoria Park were full of appreciation for Humphreys.
 On 7 January 2012, Humphreys replaced Luke James 90 minutes into a 2–0 win over Rochdale to make his 500th appearance for Pools.
 He signed a new contract in May 2012.
 He made 33 appearances in the 2012–13 campaign, as Hartlepool were relegated into League Two.
 Humphreys was named on the League One team of the week after scoring in a shock 3–2 win at Sheffield United on 29 December.